openwdl/wdl/SPEC.md

 #### array serialization by expansion

-The array flattening approach can be done if a parameter is specified as `${sep=' ' file my_param+}`.
+The array flattening approach can be done if a parameter is specified as `${sep=' ' File my_param+}`.
 This format for specifying a parameter means that `my_param` may take a single file or an array of files.
 If an array is specified, then the values are joined together with the separator character (a space).
 For example:

 ```
-python script.py --bams=${sep=',' file bams*}
+python script.py --bams=${sep=',' File bams*}
 ```

 If passed an array for the value of `bams`: